Montauk Monster of Plum Island: The Mystery Deepens

 Montauk Monster May 2009 Close Up

-The Montauk Monster tales come from a facility, lovingly named Plum Island Animal Disease Center, just off the coast of Long Island in New York State.
-The facility has been shrouded in controversy since it was spewed onto the island in 1954.
+The Montauk Monster tales come from the Plum Island Animal Disease Center, just off the coast of Long Island in New York State.
+The facility has been shrouded in controversy since it was established in 1954.

-The facility holds a frig load of nasty stuff in it, like polio and hog cholera.
-Due to the severe contagious ability of some of it’s potions, every wild mammal seen on the island is killed on sight.
+The facility contains a wealth of horrid stuff, like polio and hog cholera.
+Due to these contagious pathogens, every wild mammal seen on the island is killed on sight.

 Montauk Monster July 2008

 So, we’ll never know what it was for sure.
-But by studying the photos alone, there have been a few explanations, many of which have consequently been poo-pooed by people who want there to be monsters around (like me).
+But by studying the photos alone, there have been a few explanations, many of which have consequently been poo-pooed by people who desperately want monsters to be real.

 Explanations include a raccoon, but the legs are too long; a sea turtle, but you can’t rip off their shell without disemboweling them (and they don’t have teeth); a sheep, but the feet are all wrong; a canine, but the feet and brown ridge don’t match.
 None of the explanations quite line up.

-It’s possible that it is so decomposed from rocking around in the waves that we’ll never know exactly what it was.
+It’s possible that it’s so decomposed from rocking around in the waves that we’ll never know exactly what it was.

 Montauk Monster - May 2009